The author is a guitarist and bassist with over 35 years of experience as a musician.

 More 7-String Guitars for Metal

-You’ve read about my top picks in each category, but of course you have many more options.
+You’ve read about my top picks in each category, but of course, you have many more options.
 Here are my runner-ups in each category.
 Remember my choices are based on my own personal opinion and experience with these guitars and brands.
 Do your own research and make your own decision.
 Here are a few more guitars to consider.

 - ESP LTD M-17: This is my alternate choice in the beginner category.
-It features a basswood body, thin neck and hot humbuckers.
+It features a basswood body, thin neck, and hot humbuckers.
 I gave the Jackson the slight edge due to its 24 frets and 26.5” scale length.
-Still, the M-17 could be the perfect option for you and its worth checking out.
+Still, the M-17 could be the perfect option for you, and it's worth checking out.

 - Schecter Demon 7: I think it’s tough to beat the Ibanez RG7421, but this Schecter comes darn close.
 In fact, if you’d rather active humbuckers it may be a better choice.
-In addition to the Duncan Designed HB-105 pickup set you’ll see a basswood arched-top body, 24-fret rosewood fingerboard and Schecter hardtail bridge with string-thru body.
+In addition to the Duncan Designed HB-105 pickup set, you’ll see a basswood arched-top body, 24-fret rosewood fingerboard, and Schecter hardtail bridge with string-thru-body.

 - Ibanez Iron Label RGIX27FESM: I can’t write about 7-string and not mention the Ibanez Iron Label Series.
 This is the classic Ibanez RG metal design somehow made even more metal.
 Here you’re looking at basswood-bodied guitars with an Ibanez Gibraltar Standard II-7 bridge and EMG pickups.
 The only negative here is simply that Ibanez already does metal and extended-range guitars really, really well, so the Iron Label thing seems almost superfluous.
 I’d suggest checking out the series and deciding for yourself.

-Choose Your Seven
+Choose Your Guitar

 But times have changed, and I do think a 7-string is the right choice for some metal players.
 Guys like Jeff Loomis and Chris Broderick have done some impressive things with extended-range instruments.
 As for whether or not it is the right choice for you, that’s something you’ll have to figure out for yourself.